For the average person who wants to lose weight

 USDA doses = Webapp for daily recommended doses for essential nutrients.

-FDA doses = Daily recommended doses for essential nutrients.
+NIH doses = Daily recommended doses for essential nutrients.